Localization theorem for higher arithmetic K-theory: Arithmetic purity theorem

 \begin{thm} The canonical exact functor $\widehat{\mathcal{P}}(P)\to \widehat{\mathcal{P}E}(P,\text{quasi-iso})$ induces a homotopy equivalence of Waldhausen K-theory spaces

-and one may choose a homotopy inverse $\varrho^{-1}$ of $\varrho$ such that the composition reflects the Euler characteristic map, which sends $\overline{F}.$ to $\sum(-1)^k\overline{F}_k$ in the stable homotopy category of spectra. \end{thm} \begin{proof} The first statement is well known and it follows from Theorem~\ref{218} and \cite[Theorem 1.11.7]{TT}, and also from \cite[Theorem 6.2, Lemma 6.3]{Gi}.
+and one may choose a homotopy inverse $\varrho^{-1}$ of $\varrho$ such that the composition is homotopic to the Euler characteristic map, which sends $\overline{F}.$ to $\sum(-1)^k\overline{F}_k$. \end{thm} \begin{proof} The first statement is well known and it follows from Theorem~\ref{218} and \cite[Theorem 1.11.7]{TT}, and also from \cite[Theorem 6.2, Lemma 6.3]{Gi}.
 The second statement is a byproduct of the proof of \cite[Theorem 1.11.7]{TT}, see \cite[(1.11.7.7) and (1.11.7.9)]{TT}.
 If we write $\widehat{\mathcal{P}E}_a^b(P,\text{iso})$ for the full subcategory of those complexes $\overline{F}.$ such that $\overline{F}_k=0$ for $k\leq a-1$ and for $k\geq b+1$, then the Euler characteristic map should be understood as a homotopy equivalence (deduced from the additivity theorem) followed by the usual Euler characteristic map, namely

 For this map, see also \cite[p.
 259]{Gi}. \end{proof}

 Now, we may write down a diagram

 in which the map $\Sigma\widetilde{{\rm ch}_g}$ is defined in a similar way to $\widetilde{{\rm ch}_g}$.
 Precisely, suppose that we are given a cube of complexes of hermitian bundles, we will regard it as a complex of hermitian cubes and associate to it the alternating sum of the equivariant higher Bott-Chern forms of its elements.
 Then, according to Theorem~\ref{403}, we know that the left triangle in the above diagram commutes, the right triangle in the above diagram commutes up to homotopy, and the whole triangle $(\varrho,\widetilde{{\rm ch}_g}\circ \varrho^{-1},\widetilde{{\rm ch}_g})$ commutes up to homotopy.